-Trade receivables are amounts due from customers for land and properties sold or services performed in the ordinary course of business.
+Trade receivables are amounts due from customers for properties leased or services performed in the ordinary course of business.
 Trade receivables are recognised initially in line with IFRS 15 and 16 and subsequently measured at amortised cost using the effective interest method, less loss allowance.